 The expected time for the upload to finish was 23 minutes and 40 seconds, and Woelkli was relatively fast in comparison, with an average upload time of just under 30 minutes.
 Downloads were similarly speedy, taking around five and a half minutes on average, only one minute over our expected time of four and a half minutes.

 Security is definitely one area where Woelkli shines.
-Everything on your account is encrypted, including all your files, passwords and communication.
-The best part is that it uses zero-knowledge encryption, which means that only the client can access the encryption key and decrypt the files.
+Everything on your account is encrypted using your password, including all your files and communication.
+However, it doesn’t use zero-knowledge encryption, which means Woelkli can potentially decrypt your files, as it can see your password when you log in.

 It uses the TLS protocol to encrypt your files in transit, and 256-bit AES encryption keeps your files safe at rest.
 This means that your files are always secure and safe from man-in-the-middle attacks.
 Paid users also get an antivirus solution in the form of ClamAV, for an added layer of protection.